 A Chronic Care Remote Patient Monitoring Program

 Remote patient monitoring programs are most commonly used for patients with chronic diseases.
-Chronic disease patients utilizing remote patient monitoring are much less likely to be admitted into hospitals, use emergency departments, and require complicated procedures.
-Thus, RPM significantly reduces healthcare costs.
+Chronic disease patients who use RPM are less likely to be admitted into hospitals, use emergency departments, and require complicated procedures.
+As a result, RPM is reducing healthcare costs.

-The specific condition the patient has or is at risk for defines which different vital signs require regular monitoring.
+The specific condition the patient has or is at risk for defines which vital signs may require regular monitoring.
 For example, a wireless blood pressure monitor benefits individuals at risk of stroke or kidney disease.
-At the same time, patients with diabetes monitor their blood glucose levels with an rpm glucometer
+At the same time, patients with diabetes monitor their blood glucose levels with an rpm glucometer.

 RPM improves management of various chronic diseases, including:

-Now that you have identified your team and established the need for a remote patient monitoring program, the next step is to figure out what you intend to do by implementing remote patient monitoring.
+Now that you have identified your team and established the need for a remote patient monitoring program, the next step is to build an implementation plan.

 Step #3: Defining a Successful Remote Patient Monitoring Program

-The next step in implementing or optimizing a remote patient monitoring program is defining what your healthcare partner hopes to achieve.
-Remote patient monitoring delivers value and better patient health outcomes in myriad ways.
+The next step in implementing or optimizing a remote patient monitoring program is defining what you or your healthcare partner hopes to achieve.
+RPM delivers value and better patient health outcomes in myriad ways.
 Likewise, there are various ways RPM can provide value for your business.

 It is essential to research what RPM offers in terms of value specifically for your patients and your organization.
 Below is a list of some of the benefits of remote patient monitoring.